virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeLinkNode

-The event will be executed before linking nodes to apply configurations to IP addresses.
+The event is executed before linking nodes to apply configurations to IP addresses.
 It is compatible only with *compute* and *balancer* node groups and excludes Docker nodes.

 **Event Placeholders:**